Non-commercial educational station: Organization

 Organized radio broadcasting was introduced in the United States in the early 1920s.
-Although from the start there were stations operated by educational institutions, initially there was not a separate license classification or reserved frequencies for them.
+Although from the start there were stations operated by educational institutions, initially, there was not a separate license classification or reserved frequencies for them.

 By the 1930s, the Federal Communications Commission (FCC) began to issue licenses for higher transmitting frequencies between roughly 25 and 44 MHz.
-These stations were informally known as "Apex" stations, due to the tall height of their transmitter antennas, which were needed because coverage was primarily limited to local line-of-sight distances.
+These stations were informally known as "Apex" stations, due to the height of their transmitter antennas, which were needed because coverage was primarily limited to local line-of-sight distances.
 Like standard broadcasting stations, Apex stations used amplitude modulation (AM) transmissions.
 In October 1937, the FCC announced a sweeping allocation of frequency assignments, that included a broadcast band consisting of 75 channels with 40 kHz separations, and spanning from 41.02 to 43.98 MHz.
 This was also the first allocation where the FCC formally designated non-commercial stations.
-In January 1938 the band's first 25 channels, from 41.02 to 41.98 MHz, were reserved for non-commercial educational stations.
+In January 1938, the band's first 25 channels, from 41.02 to 41.98 MHz, were reserved for non-commercial educational stations.
 Three Apex educational stations were ultimately licensed: WBOE in Cleveland, Ohio, WBKY in Beattyville, Kentucky, and WCNY in Brooklyn, New York.

 In 1941, the Apex stations were replaced by the establishment of the original FM band, which initially consisted of 40 channels spanning 42–50 MHz., with the first 5 channels reserved for educational stations.
 The current FM broadcast band was established in 1945 and it reserves the lowest 20 channels, 201–220 (88.1–91.9 MHz) for NCE stations only.
 This is known as the reserved band, sometimes known by the term "left of the dial" (taken from the Replacements' song of the same name), which refers to the college and other non-commercial stations that broadcast from those frequencies.
-It also includes channel 200 (87.9 MHz), but only for class D NCE stations unable to find another frequency; the frequency has been unused for its intended purpose in the United States since KSFH shut down in 2021.
+It also includes channel 200 (87.9 MHz), but only for class D NCE stations unable to find another frequency.
+The frequency has been unused for its intended purpose in the United States since KSFH shut down in 2021.